gianlazz/Lazztech.Cloud/GianDevNotes.md

 Again with the `._` causing problems.
 I have to open a bash terminal with the container just to be sure face_recognition is compiled since I think it is...
 Idk what's causing the `._`

-The command to open up the image with volume access and interactive bash is as follows but with actual path and image id value:
+The command to open up the image with volume access and interactive bash is as follows but with actual path and image id value: **old example**
 ```
 docker run -it -v /Users/gianlazzarini/Desktop/face_recognition:/face/ --entrypoint /bin/bash ba34ace8a4cc
 ```